k3t3n/FlyConn/extended_data/INFO.md

 ## Supplementary Table

-`Table T1.pdf` Characterizing information flow on the circuit based on absorption and driftiness values of nodes.
+`Table T1.pdf` Characterizing information flow on the circuit based on absorption and driftiness values of classes.

 ## Excel Files